SakumDisiniPa/SakumDisiniPa/README.md

 ## ⚡ Fun Facts

 - 🔧 I enjoy tweaking OS and experimenting with different setups
+- 📱 I'm experienced in flashing and customizing Android phones
-- 💡 I'm a curious builder who loves turning ideas into working prototypes
+- 💡 I love turning ideas into real-world tech solutions
 - 🌐 I believe tech should be accessible, creative, and empowering

 ---